scipy-conference/scipy_proceedings/papers/randy_paffenroth/00_paffenroth.rst

 We wish to gratefully acknowledge several people without whom this monograph would not have been possible.
 First and foremost, we would like to thank Prof. Xiangnan Kong in the Computer Science Department at WPI.
-The DS501 class was jointly developed Prof. Kong and the author, and Prof. Kong's hard work and great ideas were essential to the success of the course.
-The author is also deeply grateful to the Data Science Steering Committee at WPI:
+The DS501 class was jointly developed with Prof. Kong, and Prof. Kong's hard work and wonderful ideas were essential to the success of the course.
+The author is also deeply grateful to the other members of Data Science Steering Committee at WPI:

 * Prof. Elke Angelika Rundensteiner (Director of Data Science)
 * Prof. Mohamed Eltabakh